Welcome to my Travels blog.

 you might enjoy it unless, you can't stand rural places.

-I've visited San Fransico and I must admit, it had wonderful weather.
-Pretty much most of the people in the world, have
+I've visited San Fransico.
+I must admit, perfect weather.
+Pretty much everyone knows

 "Everything is bigger in Texas"